carsonmdd/Maze-Solver/README.md

 <img width="337" alt="Maze Solver Demo" src="https://github.com/carsonmdd/Maze-Solver/assets/130185711/8e70fa2e-9383-4329-b3ef-cd8719d60a4d">

 ## Features
-- Generate a random maze
+- Generates a random maze
-- Solve a given maze
+- Solves a given maze
-- Draw a given maze by printing characters to the terminal
+- Draws a given maze by printing characters to the terminal
 ## Class Breakdown
 **Cell**
 - Represents a single cell of a maze